tmtek/AdapterTypeBinder/readme.md

 ### Matching Cascade

 It is important to note that it is possible for multiple Binders to match data items.
 In this case, they will operated on by the first Binder added that matches.
+You should always add a Binder last that acts as your default that binds your most basic data to your most basic ViewHolder.